 Nicholas County- Summersville, Richwood, Belva, Birch River, Calvin, Dixie, Drennen, Fenwick, Gilboa, Keslers Cross Lanes, Mount Lookout, Mount Nebo, Swiss, Canvas, and Tioga.

-Many of these communities do not have safe places to walk or run outside because of this we would like to know about indoor space that is available.
-Indoor space can be a library, fire station, school, or community center, etc. It just needs to be space that is open to the public for free.
+Many of these communities do not have safe places to walk, run, or be active outside.
+Because of this we would like to know about indoor spaces that are available.
+A library, fire station, school, community center, etc could all be used as a program location.
+The building space just needs to be open to the public for free.